LucasGallone/AbracaDABra-TII-Logs-Analyzer/README.md

 - - -

-If you notice any bugs in the interface (despite the tests I have carried out), do not hesitate to report them in the [Issues](https://github.com/LucasGallone/AbracaDABra-TII-Logs-Analyzer/issues) section.
+If you notice any bug in the interface (despite the tests I have carried out), do not hesitate to report it in the [Issues](https://github.com/LucasGallone/AbracaDABra-TII-Logs-Analyzer/issues) section.